BagpipesOrg/docusaurus/docs/pills/pills.md

 Pills are small draggable elements you can drop into a field of a form.
 There are different kinds of pills, including Variable, Function, Operand, Keywords, and Math pills.

 ## Data Pills
 Data Pills are dynamic variables used to represent key values in a form.
-Instead of hardcoding a form with a fixed number or string, you can use Data Pills to represent values that are not yet known but have a defined purpose.
-For example, an address pill could contain different addresses at different times, depending on the data received from an upstream node.
+Instead of hardcoding a form with a fixed number or string, you can use Data Pills to represent values that are not yet known but have a #.
+Meaning, you dont have to hard code values.
+For example, a pill that represents `free` balance, could contain different addresses at different times, depending on the data passed in from an upstream node.

+Data Pills are what turn your Bagpipe scenarios into apps other people can use.

  <img src={require('@site/static/img/chainQuery6.png').default}/>
 _Above is an example of a data pill being added to a HTTP request field._